List of DC Comics characters: J: Rip Jagger

-Hadley "Rip" Jagger, a sergeant in World War II in the United States Army.
+Ripley "Rip" Jagger, a sergeant in World War II in the United States Army.
 He rescued the daughter of a Pacific island chief and, in return, was taught the martial art of judo.
 He had a kid sidekick named Tiger who later became Nightshade's martial arts instructor as an adult.
 Jagger was created by writer Joe Gill and artist Frank McLaughlin; McLaughlin created the character at a time when he intended to leave Charlton and work freelance.
 Charlie Santangelo, the head of Charlton and a friend of McLaughlin, helped him publish Judomaster, who was inspired by McLaughlin and Santangelo's shared interest in judo.

 After DC Comics acquired Judomaster, the character was reimagined as a member of the All-Star Squadron.
 His sidekick Tiger was re-imagined as the villain Avatar in the L.A.W. miniseries published by DC Comics, which starred several Charlton characters.

 During the Infinite Crisis storyline, Judomaster is killed by Bane.